Why You Feel So Tired

 You’re the one who reminds, pre-empts, upholds traditions, creates rituals and makes things special.

 You decide what to cook every single (bloody) day.
-You make sure there are clean clothes.
+It’s your job to make sure there are clean clothes.
 You know where everything is in the cupboard.
-You know if there is enough milk for the morning and toilet paper always.
+And if there is enough milk for the morning and toilet paper always.

 Even if you receive support – you’re ultimately responsible for the running of the house.
 And this is why you feel so tired.